+DT-711-1♥

-DT-710-1♥ Dance IV - G/T Grades 10, 11, 12 Prerequisite: Dance III
+Dance Seminar: Education and Production - G/T Grades 10, 11, 12 1 credit

-In this Fine Arts course, students are challenged in sessions of dance technique or production that enhance their maximum movement range.
-Emphasis is placed on original creation, portfolio development, independent research, task commitment and special topics.
-Various styles of dancing are explored and individuality of artistic expression is required.
-The majority of the class time will be dedicated to providing opportunities to utilize production components and further develop choreographic skills.
+Prerequisite: Application and Director Approval In this Fine Arts course, an emphasis is placed on original creation, portfolio development, independent research, task commitment and special topics related to Dance.
+The majority of the class time will be dedicated to the creation of a Capstone project in preparation for college and career opportunities.
 Performance components beyond the regular school day are required.
 The number of required non-school practices, events and performances during a school year may not exceed 20.